himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 ## Notes for post:

+Ansible is a configuration management and automation system, backed by [Red Hat](http://www.redhat.com)

 -- added `ryan` user on rpis, gave sudo permissions
 	- Made ryan able to use sudo without password by adding `ryan ALL=(ALL) NOPASSWD: ALL` to the bottom of my `visudo` file.